israkhan-ba/LearnJS/README.md

 The purpose of this project is to track and share my learning about JavaScript including

-1. What, Why and How of each things in JS that I had passed.
+1. Defining of What, Why and How of each things in JS
-2. Share some ideas and concept for learning and developments.
+2. Sharing some ideas and concepts for learning and development.
-3. List of things to involve with, doing, making, learning.
+3. Making lists of things to involve with includes doing, making, learning.
-4. Anything around JS includes related subject and contexts.
+4. Talking about anything around JS in related subjects and related contexts.

 To make sure that anything in this repository will be useful and help faster learning in JavaScript I will try something first before commit anything to the repository as I am currently new to both JavaScript and GitHub and actually coding and development.